ghga-de/milestones-docs/66-irukandji/technical_specification.md

 3. If schemapack has a root class defined, `expected_root` plugin checks that the datapack has a root resource.
    1. Extend `expected_root.py`, so that it checks if the datapack also has a root class.
-   2. Extend `expected_root`, so that it also checks schemapack has a root class defined, if datapack has a root class and a root resource.
 4. If schemapack does not have a root class, `unexpected_root` checks that datapack does not have a root resource.
    1. Extend it, so that it checks that datapack does not have a root class defined either.
-5. Merge `expected_root` and `unexpected_root` plugins into one root validator named `root_duality.py`
-6. `root_duality` must check the consistency between datapack and schemapack so that
-   1. the root class is same between the schemapack and the datapack
-   2. if the root class in None in schemapack, it must be None in datapack.

 #### Embedded Profiles